AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_openvpn_end_to_end_traffic.rst

     2. Send ICMP traffic from OpenVPN client to the end device with IP by Traceroute/Tracert command

-  * If the Ping fail, please check the traceroute/tracert report to figure out where the traffic ends
+  * If the Ping fails, please check the traceroute/tracert report to figure out where the traffic ends

   Probable Causes:

     * End device does not allow ICMP traffic

-      * check for the private IP of Aviatrix OpenVPN gateway if VPN NAT is enabled.
+      * check for the private IP of Aviatrix OpenVPN gateway if `VPN NAT <https://docs.aviatrix.com/HowTos/gateway.html#vpn-nat>`_ is enabled.

-      * check for the VPN CIDR if VPN NAT is disabled.
+      * check for the VPN CIDR if `VPN NAT <https://docs.aviatrix.com/HowTos/gateway.html#vpn-nat>`_ is disabled.

-    * Traffic might be routed or be blocked somewhere
+    * Traffic might be mis-routed or be blocked somewhere

   Suggestions: